cortexproject/cortex/docs/proposals/shuffle-sharding-on-the-read-path.md

 Multiple ingesters should not be scaled-down within this interval.

 To improve read-performance, queriers and rulers are usually configured with non-zero value of `-querier.query-store-after` option.
-This option makes queriers and rulers to consult **only** ingesters when running queries withing specified time window (eg. 12h).
+This option makes queriers and rulers to consult **only** ingesters when running queries within specified time window (eg. 12h).
 During scale-down this needs to be lowered in order to let queriers and rulers use flushed blocks from the storage.

 #### Scenario: increase size of a tenant’s subring